The hreflang attribute is used to indicate what language your content is in and what geographical region your content is meant for.

 If you have a website that's available in multiple languages, the

-If you’ve got a website that’s available in multiple languages you want search engines to show your content to the right audience.
+If you've got a website that's available in multiple languages, you want search engines to show your content to the right audiences.
 In order to help search engines do so, you should use the

-hreflang attribute to indicate the language the content is in, and optionally also what region it’s meant for.
+hreflang attribute to indicate the language that content is in, and optionally also what region it's meant for.

-Imagine you’re serving customers in two languages: English and Spanish.
-You’ve written your content in both languages and now want to make this clear to search engines.
-The way to do that is through using the
+Imagine you're serving customers in two languages: English and Spanish.
+You've written content in both languages, and now you want to make it clear to search engines that they should serve English content to your English-speaking audience and Spanish content to your Spanish-speaking audience.
+The way to do that is by using the

-Another example use-case would be when using geographical targeting.
-Imagine you’re targeting English speaking customers in the US and Canada and have the content localized for these markets.
-Now you can make it clear that both variants exists by combining the language definition with the region you’re targeting.
+Another example use case would be when using geographical targeting.
+Imagine you're targeting English-speaking customers in the US and Canada and have content that's localized for both these markets.
+Now you can make it clear that both variants exist by combining the language definition with the region that you're targeting.
 You would use the

-hreflang attribute to make list both variants (
+hreflang attribute to make search engines list both variants (

 en-ca in this case).